minetest-mapserver/mapserver/doc/building.md

 # Building the mapserver

-Instructions to build the mapserver from source
+Instructions to build the mapserver from source.

+## Docker instructions

+Build the image using the provided `Dockerfile`.
+That's all you have to do.
+The compiling process will be done inside containers.

 ## Build dependencies